 2) Lower the threshold for large exceptional trees to 24 inches diameter at 54 inches high (DBH).

-3) Require removal permits for all trees 6″DBH and larger in all property zones across the city for both developed lots and lots undergoing development.
+3) Require Tree Removal and Replacement Permits for all trees 6″DBH and larger in all property zones across the city for both developed lots and lots undergoing development.

-4) Base tree permits on diameter and species of trees, not tree canopy measurements.
+4) Base tree replacement on diameter and species of trees.

-5) Require all trees 6″ DBH and larger that are removed to be replaced on site or a replacement and maintenance fee be paid to the city.
+5) Require all trees 6″ DBH and larger that are removed to be replaced on site or a replacement fee be paid to the city.

-6) Require 2 week posting and yellow ribbons on trees on site for all permit applications for removal.
+6) Require 2 week posting and yellow ribbons on trees on site for all Tree Removal and Replacement permit applications.
 Include on line public posting of applications and permit approvals.

-7) Limit removal of significant trees non-exceptional trees to no more than 2 per year on developed property.
+7) Limit removal of significant non-exceptional trees to no more than 2 per 3 years on developed property.

 8) Maintain the prohibition on cutting down trees greater than 6″ DBH on undeveloped lots.